 Note: If there have been no sales or changes to your gift cards in the time period selected, then there will be no information viewable.

-In iZettle Go app for iOS
+In iZettle Go app

 The reports section will show the number of redeemed cards and the total value.